BurkeStrang/az-204/Documentation/README.md

 * Writing to log files.
 * Storing data for backup and restore, disaster recovery, and archiving.
 * Storing data for analysis by an on-premises or Azure-hosted service.

+##Blobs
+Azure Storage supports three types of blobs:

+* **Block blobs** store text and binary data.
+Block blobs are made up of blocks of data that can be managed individually.
+Block blobs can store up to about 190.7 TiB.
+* **Append blobs** are made up of blocks like block blobs, but are optimized for append operations.
+Append blobs are ideal for scenarios such as logging data from virtual machines.
+* **Page blobs** store random access files up to 8 TiB in size.
+Page blobs store virtual hard drive (VHD) files and serve as disks for Azure virtual machines.
+For more information about page blobs, see Overview of Azure page blobs
 # <ins>[Azure Authentication](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/)
 Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employees sign in and access resources in: